 Once the initial detox phase is complete, additional treatment is recommended in an inpatient or outpatient rehab center to address any underlying causes that could have led to developing an addiction in the first place.
 This could involve individual counseling, group therapy, or support group meetings.

 At an inpatient treatment center, you’ll be able to see a medical doctor, a counselor, and most likely attend group counseling or support groups.
 You’ll also learn a great deal about addiction and recovery, creating a relapse prevention plan and a plan for your life goals.
-The professional and peer support can prove invaluable.
+Professional and peer support can prove invaluable.
 Heavy Seconal users may opt to stay in treatment longer than those who have a mild addiction to the drug.

 Outpatient treatment is another option if you want to end your Seconal addiction.
 In this type of treatment, you’ll live at home and attend scheduled sessions throughout the week to work on addiction recovery.
 You and a qualified professional will determine how many sessions you will attend each week.
 For one person, it might be one session per day.
 For another, it might be four or five sessions per week.
 The frequency of sessions will be decreased over time as you make progress in your recovery.

-Some people opt to attend inpatient treatment first and then move onto outpatient treatment when returning home.
+Some people opt to attend inpatient treatment first and then move on to outpatient treatment when returning home.
 Others may choose to attend only outpatient treatment, especially if they cannot leave home to reside at the treatment facility because of family or work responsibilities.

-Both inpatient and outpatient treatment programs are wonderful options for overcoming a drug addiction.
+Both inpatient and outpatient treatment programs are wonderful options for overcoming drug addiction.
 These are especially helpful to those who are prone to having a relapse or have a heavy addiction to a drug.
 Being surrounded by addiction recovery experts can be quite helpful in addressing detox, the addiction itself, and any underlying causes that could have led to the addiction.

 Choosing a recovery path takes courage and time.
 Deciding to work on recovering from an addiction can be one of the best decisions you can make.
 As you seek treatment for Seconal addiction, know that we are here to speak with you and help you decide what treatment path is best for you.
 You won’t have to go through detox alone, as we have trained substance abuse professionals ready and willing to assist you however you need.